 - Smith was out of the rotation at the end of last season and he used it as motivation to improve over the summer, according to Cowley, who points out that the 25-year-old big man has the best on/off numbers on the team in 2025/26.
 “He’s been great for us honestly,” Vucevic said.
 “Playing the four, playing at the five, different situations, different positions.
 He’s done a great job for us protecting the paint, rebounding the ball as well, bringing us some physicality.
 I’ve enjoyed being out on the court with him.
 I think our two-big lineup helps us, and I think we have good chemistry.
 Yeah, he’s been doing a lot for us.
 When ‘Stix’ plays that way and he’s aggressive it makes us a much better team.”

-- The Bulls have a remarkably consistent — in a mediocre way — over the past eight half-seasons, observes former Sun-Times writer Mark Potash (Twitter link).
+- The Bulls have been remarkably consistent — in a mediocre way — over the past eight half-seasons, observes former Sun-Times writer Mark Potash (Twitter link).
 In the last eight 41-game spans, the Bulls have gone 19-22 four times, 21-20 twice, and 18-23 and 20-21 once apiece, Potash notes.

 Development =/ you must give a young player unlimited minutes, including when they are not playing up to their capabilities and/or making too many mistakes.
 I hate these lazy sorts of takes.
 If Buzelis was only playing very limited minutes it would be one thing, but he’s been playing plenty this year.
 And how on earth is a young played supposed to be held accountable for their play if they would know they will be gifted minutes and opportunity no matter what?